 Think you need a large garden in order to grow fruit?
 Then think again.
-Many fruits, including apples, cherries and strawberries, are ideal for growing in containers.
-That means you can grow fruit on a patio or even on a balcony.
+Many fruits, including apples, cherries and strawberries, will grow well in pots.
+That means you can grow your own fruit in a small courtyard garden, on a patio or even a balcony.

-Many of today’s compact cultivars and modern rootstocks produce smaller bushes and trees, and are geared towards smaller gardens.
-Go for the rootstocks and varieties recommended below and give them the very best chance by placing your pots in the best possible spot – most fruits like sunshine.
+Many of today’s compact fruit cultivars and modern rootstocks produce smaller bushes and trees, and are geared towards smaller gardens.
+Choose rootstocks and varieties recommended for growing in pots, below, and give them the very best chance by placing your pots in the best possible spot – most fruits thrive in sunshine.

-Here are the 10 best fruits to grow in containers.
+Browse our list of the 10 best fruits to grow in pots and containers, below.

-Thanks to dwarf rootstocks, apples now grow very well in pots.
-Give them a sheltered, sunny spot.
-If you only have room for one plant, choose a self-fertile variety or a family tree, on to which several varieties are grafted.
+Thanks to dwarf rootstocks, apples now grow well in pots.
+Grow them in as large a pot as you have space for and give them a sheltered, sunny spot.
+If you only have room for one plant, choose a self-fertile variety or a ‘family tree’, on to which several apple tree varieties are grafted.

 How to plant an apple tree in a pot